learnathoner/Memory-Game-Project/README.md

 Once you win, the game will tell you your time, stars, and moves required!

-**Note**: Clicking on the same tile twice will NOT count as a move.
-That's in case you accidentally click on the wrong tile.
-Yes, you can use that to cheat and see all the tiles without using moves... but don't.

 ## Options

 - The **Reset** Button resets your moves, stars, and the timer, allowing you to start over